 Operation Encompass is a national operation where local police forces notify when the police are called to an incident to domestic abuse.
-Avon and Somerset have their own version of this and will notify education settings through the Education Safeguarding Service whenever they have responded to a domestic abuse incident.
+Avon and Somerset have their own version of this and will notify education settings through the Education Engagement Service (EES) whenever they have responded to a domestic abuse incident.
 This will enable the education setting to take proactive action and reasonable adjustments in relation to behaviour management and achieving positive educational outcomes.
+When a setting is concerned about the amount of police notifications they receive or disclosures of domestic abuse they should consider seeking further advise and completing an Early Help Assessment or DASH to support the family.